Nukleon84/ChemicalCode/_posts/2020-01-15-evolution-of-flowsheet-topologies-part2.md

 You may have noted that I only used flashes and heaters in the example.
 While it is of course possible to solve distillation columns with MiniSim, I haven't found a convincing way of including them in the genome.
 Currently I am pondering two options, but cannot decide which one I should pursue further.

-* If I model them only as simple distillation with a single feed and two product streams, startup will be easier, but I lose a lot of potential solutions (heat-integrated columns, dividing wall setups, absorbers or stripping columns).
+* **Option A:** If I model them only as simple distillation with a single feed and two product streams, startup will be easier, but I lose a lot of potential solutions (heat-integrated columns, dividing wall setups, absorbers or stripping columns).
-* If I model them as adiabatic sections, I need to add additional sources for the boilup and liquid reflux.
+* **Option B:**If I model them as adiabatic sections, I need to add additional sources for the boilup and liquid reflux.
 How to initialize those streams still is an open question to me.

 ![ColumnStructures](https://nukleon84.github.io/ChemicalCode/assets/img/Article6_ColumnStructures.png)